asweigart/whatismyip/README.md

 Install with `pip install whatismyip`

+Example:

     >>> import whatismyip
+    >>> whatismyip.amionline()
+    True
     >>> whatismyip.whatismyip()
-    '52.250.42.157'
+    '69.89.31.226'
+    >>> whatismyip.whatismyipv4()
+    '69.89.31.226'
+    >>> whatismyip.whatismyipv6()
+    '2345:0425:2CA1:0000:0000:0567:5673:23b5'

+On average these ip-finding functions take about half a second to run.
+Your results may vary.

 Because whatismyip relies on online services, you always want to update to the latest version.
 This module uses [calendar versioning](https://calver.org/), such as version 2021.8.5 for the version released on August 5, 2021.

-2021/08/26 TODO: This documentation is currently incomplete.

 # How Does whatismyip Work?

-There are several public websites that return your IP address (as it appears to them):
+There are several public STUN (Session Traversal Utilities for NAT) servers that return your IP address (as it appears to them).
+There are also several public websites that you can view in your browser:

 * [https://ifconfig.co/ip](https://ifconfig.co/ip)
 * [https://icanhazip.com](https://icanhazip.com)